-Mollie Pye studied French and German.
+Mollie Pye studied French and German at Reading.
 She spent her year abroad in Austria and France.
 She chose to teach in Austria and then to work in a hotel in Brittany.

 "I went to Austria first of all, for five months as a British Council assistant in a small town near Vienna.
 I lived with a host family, which was a really nice experience – they had three kids and three dogs.